WinfredG-gi/Excel-Project-on-HealthCare-Dataset/README.md

 Project Highlights:

-*Cleaned and standardized raw healthcare data (removed duplicates, formatted dates, handled missing values).
+Cleaned and standardized raw healthcare data (removed duplicates, formatted dates, handled missing values).

-*Applied advanced Excel formulas: IF, VLOOKUP, ROUND, statistical and date functions.
+-Applied advanced Excel formulas: IF, VLOOKUP, ROUND, statistical and date functions.

-*Built dynamic PivotTables and PivotCharts to visualize trends across demographics and diagnoses.
+-Built dynamic PivotTables and PivotCharts to visualize trends across demographics and diagnoses.

-*Improved data readability through structured formatting and conditional highlighting.
+-Improved data readability through structured formatting and conditional highlighting.

 Key Insights & Learnings

 Through our analysis, we uncovered several patterns in patient behavior, treatment costs, and provider performance:

-*Patient Demographics:
+-Patient Demographics:
 The hospital serves a balanced gender population, but the elderly group dominates visits, indicating higher healthcare utilization among older patients.

-*Seasonal Trends:
+-Seasonal Trends:
 Patient visits peaked in September, suggesting possible seasonal or operational influences on hospital workload.

-*Cost Drivers:
+-Cost Drivers:
 Migraine, cancer, COVID-19, and hypertension emerged as the top diagnoses driving up total healthcare costs.
 These conditions require intensive care and long treatment durations.

-*Treatment Insights:
+-Treatment Insights:
 Surgery and therapy accounted for the highest costs, reflecting their complex and resource-heavy nature.

-*Provider Impact:
+-Provider Impact:
 A few doctors—particularly Dr. Wong, Dr. Lee, and Dr. Patel—handled a disproportionately high number of patients and cases, especially among the elderly, highlighting potential workload and resource distribution issues.

 What We Learned

-*Working as a team taught us how structured data cleaning, thoughtful analysis, and visualization can uncover critical operational insights from messy healthcare records.
+-Working as a team taught us how structured data cleaning, thoughtful analysis, and visualization can uncover critical operational insights from messy healthcare records.
 Beyond building dashboards, we focused on:

-*Asking the right analytical questions before visualizing.
+-Asking the right analytical questions before visualizing.

-*Connecting data patterns to real-world implications for healthcare management.
+-Connecting data patterns to real-world implications for healthcare management.

-*Presenting insights that can support strategic decisions like optimizing doctor allocation, understanding patient load by age, and identifying cost-heavy treatments.
+-Presenting insights that can support strategic decisions like optimizing doctor allocation, understanding patient load by age, and identifying cost-heavy treatments.

 Collaboration:
 Completed as part of a group project, where each member contributed to different stages of cleaning, analysis, and presentation.